orgua/shepherd-targets/nrf52_demo_rf/readme.md

 Edit the definitions of the GPIO pins at the top of `src/app.c` to reflect your hardware.

-An App like `RaMBLE` can be used to monitor rf-activity.
+An App like `LightBlue` or `RaMBLE` can be used to monitor rf-activity.

 ## Source